Your details / payment

 - Barrier removal, allowing fish to follow their natural migration patterns

 - Education, helping school children to develop a love of nature and rivers

-- Collaboration with the government, businesses and landowners to ensure that water is managed more sustainably
+- Advocating with government, businesses and landowners to ensure that water is managed more sustainably